9 Best Receipt Scanner Apps for Small Business (2026)

 - Extensive third-party integrations

-Pricing: Starting around $30-38 per month for plans that include receipt capture.
+Pricing: Starting around $30-38 per month for plans including receipt capture.
 No free plan.

 Pros: